joongi007/uainsight/docs/installation.md

 ## Next Steps

-Now that you have useragent_parser installed, you can start using it in your projects.
+Now that you have uainsight installed, you can start using it in your projects.
 Check out the [Usage Guide](usage.md) for examples and best practices.